-2 All votes on compensation proposals where State Street voted against the management's recommendation.
+2 All votes on compensation proposals where votes have been cast against the management's recommendation.

-3 All against votes on the re-election of board members due to poor ESG performance of the company (as measured by their R-Factor ESG score\).
+3 All against votes on the re-election of board members due to poor ESG performance of their companies (as measured by their R-Factor ESG score\).

-4 All against votes on the re-election of board members due to poor compliance with the local corporate governance score of the company (as measured by their R-Factor CorpGov score\\).
+4 All against votes on the re-election of board members due to poor compliance with the local corporate governance score of their companies (as measured by their R-Factor CorpGov score\\).